nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to update a client’s information.
+1. Insurance Agent requests to update a client's information.
 2. System prompts for the client index and new details.
 3. Insurance Agent provides updates.
 4. System validates and updates the information.